fpirri/covid19/README.english.md

     * copied on rank for convenience
 * Peak value
     * manually detected from the Daily Deaths sheet
-    * also detected fromthe smooth sheet
+    * also detected from the smooth sheet
     * calculated for both sheets
     * choice of the value on the smooth sheet for the ranking
 * Start-to-end duration